d3z/AdventOfCode/README.md

 ## Day nine
 This sounded like the travelling salesman and we all know how much fun that is.
 You'll notice the code is getting uglier as the puzzles go on.
-I've given up all pretence that this is anything more that an exercise is getting the correct answer.
+I've given up all pretence that this is anything more that an exercise in getting the correct answer.

 Again, a brute force solution to this seems like the only way to solve this one.
 First, we build a map of locations and the distances between them.
 Then using the handy permutations function, we basically get a list of all possible paths through